Display size

 On 2D displays, such as computer monitors and TVs, display size or viewable image size (VIS) refers to the physical size of the area where pictures and videos are displayed.
 The size of a screen is usually described by the length of its diagonal, which is the distance between opposite corners, typically measured in inches.
-It is also sometimes called the physical image size to distinguish it from the "logical image size," which describes a screen's display resolution and is measured in pixels.
+It is also sometimes called the physical image size to distinguish it from the "logical image size", which describes a screen's display resolution and is measured in pixels.

 History

-The method of measuring screen size by its diagonal was inherited from the first generation of CRT televisions, which had picture tubes with circular faces.
+The method of measuring screen size by its diagonal was inherited from the first generation of televisions, which used circular cathode ray tube displays.
 Being circular, the external diameter of the bulb was used to describe their size.
 Since these circular tubes displayed rectangular images, the diagonal measurement of the visible rectangle was smaller than the diameter of the tube due to the thickness of the glass surrounding the phosphor screen, which was hidden from the viewer by the casing and bezel.
 This method continued even when cathode ray tubes were manufactured as rounded rectangles.
 It had the advantage of being a single number specifying the size and was not confusing when the aspect ratio was universally 4:3.
-In the US, when virtually all TV tubes were 4:3, the size of the screen was given as the true screen diagonal with a ‘V’ following it (this was a requirement in the US market but not elsewhere).
+In the US, when virtually all TV tubes were 4:3, the size of the screen was given as the true screen diagonal with a ‘V’ following it (this was a requirement in the US market, but not elsewhere).
 In virtually all other markets, the size of the outer diameter of the tube was given.
-What was a 27V in the US could be a 28" elsewhere.
+A 27V in the US could be a 28" elsewhere.
 However, the V terminology was frequently dropped in US advertising referring to a 27V as a 27".
 This was not misleading for the consumer as the seller had to give the actual screen size by law.
-Flat panel displays by contrast use the actual diagonal of their visible display size, thus the size is the actual size presented to the viewer in all markets.
+Flat panel displays by contrast use the diagonal of their visible display size, thus the size is the actual size presented to the viewer in all markets.
 This means that a similarly specified size of display will be larger as a flat panel display compared with a cathode ray tube display.